Navigate This Post

-This Dutch oven carnitas braises gently for hours until the meat is succulent & fall-apart tender, perfumed with the flavor of earthy beer, bright citrus, & aromatic garlic.
-I love to cook my carnitas with beer because it adds so much flavor & keeps the meat totally juicy.
+The Dutch oven carnitas braises gently for hours until the meat is succulent, fall-apart tender, & perfumed with the flavor of earthy beer, bright citrus, & aromatic garlic.
+I love to cook my carnitas with beer because it adds so much earthy flavor & keeps the meat totally juicy.
 To get crispy pork carnitas, finish the braised pork under the broiler for an amazing char.
-Rich, meltingly tender, & so juicy + flavorful with crispy charred edges…carnitas don’t get better than that!
+Rich, meltingly tender, & so juicy + flavorful with crispy charred edges – carnitas doesn’t get better than that!

 This beer braised carnitas recipe yields a large batch, perfect for weekly meal prep or easy entertaining.
 Plus, there are about a billion ways to enjoy pork carnitas – tacos, burrito bowls, salads, nachos, you name it! – so this is a recipe you can come back to time & time again!